-Child Sexual Exploitation (CSE)
+6.2 Child Sexual Exploitation (CSE) (Appendix C)

-- 5.18 Chadsgrove recognises that CSE is a form of child abuse involving criminal behaviours against children and young people which can have a long-lasting adverse impact on a child's physical and emotional health.
+- 6.2.1 We recognise that CSE is a form of child sexual abuse involving criminal behaviours against children and young people which can have a long-lasting adverse impact on a child's physical and emotional health.
 Sexual exploitation involves an individual or group of adults taking advantage of the vulnerability of an individual or groups of children or young people.
 Victims can be boys or girls.
 Children and young people are often unwittingly drawn into sexual exploitation through the offer of friendship and care, gifts, drugs and alcohol, and sometimes accommodation.
-It may also be linked to child trafficking. - 5.19 Chadsgrove addresses the risks of sexual exploitation in the PSHE and Relationships curriculum.
+It may also be linked to child trafficking. - 6.2.2 The school addresses the risks of sexual exploitation in the PSHE and SRE curriculum.
 A common feature of sexual exploitation is that the child often doesn't recognise the coercive nature of the relationship and doesn't see themselves as a victim.
-The child may initially resent what they perceive as interference by staff, but staff must act on their concerns, as they would for any other type of abuse. - 5.20 All staff are made aware of the indicators of sexual exploitation and that all concerns should be reported immediately to the DSL.
+The child may initially resent what they perceive as interference by staff, but staff must act on their concerns, as they would for any other type of abuse. - 6.2.3 All staff, volunteers and governors are made aware of the indicators of sexual exploitation, the fact that the victim may have been sexually exploited even if the sexual activity appears consensual and that it does not always involve physical contact but can occur through the use of technology.
+All concerns of child sexual exploitation are reported immediately to the DSL.